ayumi-otosaka-314/imi-playlists/archived/README.md

 # Imi Playlists

-<span style="color:red">This repository has been archived, as similar project is being implemented by other fans</span>
+<span style="color:red">This repository has beenmaintain archived, as it might be hard for other fans without git knowledges to  and contribute. </span>

 ---